 The GH Stimulation Test

 The GH stimulation test is intended to diagnose both HGH deficiency and hypopituitarism.
 The patient must take a fast for ten to twelve hours before the test.
 During the test, the doctor takes a blood sample, before giving the patient intravenous arginine or insulin.
-Afterwards, the tester takes further samples of blood at set time intervals.
+Afterward, the tester takes further samples of blood at set time intervals.
 The samples will be used to test the patient’s growth hormone levels, giving the endocrinologist an idea of whether the insulin or arginine has successfully stimulated the pituitary gland to produce a normal amount of HGH.
 If the tests do not show the pituitary gland as stimulated, and the patient has symptoms of HGH deficiency in conjunction with a low level of IGF-1, the endocrinologist can treat the likely deficiency.
 Similarly, if the patient undergoes vigorous exercise without an increase in HGH levels, then it is also likely that they are suffering from hormone deficiency.
-Bear in mind that tests for low levels of TSH should be run first, since HGH deficiencies and thyroid deficiencies might have similar symptoms.
+Bear in mind that tests for low levels of TSH should be run first since HGH deficiencies and thyroid deficiencies might have similar symptoms.

 The GH Suppression Test

 The GH suppression test, on the other hand, is intended to measure excessively high levels of HGH in the patient.
 It can also be used in conjunction with other blood tests and various imaging scans in order to identify tumors of the pituitary.
 Again, the patient must fast for at least ten and up to twelve hours before the test.
 Then, a blood sample is taken.
-Next the patient takes a glucose solution, and later further blood samples are drawn at certain intervals of time.
+Next, the patient takes a glucose solution, and later further blood samples are drawn at certain intervals of time.
 The levels of HGH in the blood are tested in order to see whether the glucose has suppressed the amount of hormone generated by the pituitary gland.
 If the HGH levels are not suppressed, and the patient has accompanying symptoms of gigantism or Acromegaly, then the person is likely to be producing excessive amounts of the hormone.
 Similarly, if X-rays, CT scans, or MRIs show the presence of a mass in the brain, then the patient may have a pituitary tumor.
 Most of the time such tumors are benign.

 What Are The GH Secretion Tests?